rticommunity/dds-rtps/README.md

   -h, --help            show this help message and exit

 general options:
-  -P publisher_name, --publisher publisher_name
+  -P publisher_executable_name, --publisher publisher_executable_name
                         Path to the Publisher shape_main application.
 It may be absolute or relative path.
 Example: if the executable is in the same folder as the script: "-P ./rti_connext_dds-6.1.1_shape_main_linux".
-  -S subscriber_name, --subscriber subscriber_name
+  -S subscriber_executable_name, --subscriber subscriber_executable_name
                         Path to the Subscriber shape_main application.
 It may be absolute or relative path.
 Example: if the executable is in the same folder as the script: "-S